M113 armored personnel carrier: Israel

 The M113 took part in the Yom Kippur War in October 1973, when the IDF was equipped with 448 M113s that saw action on the Sinai and Golan fronts.
 They proved inadequate for direct fighting due to their poor armor protection.
 In the Battle of Buq'atta most of the 7th Recon Company was wiped out while trying to assault Syrian commandos with their M113s.

 They were used by the IDF in the 1978 South Lebanon conflict.
 In the 1982 Lebanon War, they saw heavy action.
 PLO ambushes with RPGs caused extensive casualties because of the tendency of the M113's aluminum armor to catch on fire after being hit by anti-tank weapons.
 Israeli infantrymen being ferried by M113s learned to quickly dismount and fight on foot when engaged.

-By the time of the Siege of Beirut, M113s were only used to carry supplies to the front line, always stopping at least 100 meters from enemy lines.
+By the time of the Siege of Beirut, M113s were only used to carry supplies to the frontline, always stopping at least 100 meters from enemy lines.
 M113s were subsequently used by both the IDF and the South Lebanon Army during the South Lebanon conflict.

 The IDF utilized M113s during the First Intifada and the Second Intifada.
 In May 2004, two fully laden IDF M113s were destroyed by IEDs in the Gaza Strip, killing 11 soldiers, all those inside the vehicles on both occasions.
 This became known in Israel as the "APC disaster".
 The vulnerability of the M113 armored personnel carrier to IEDs and RPGs led the IDF to later begin to develop the Namer APC.
 M113s were used again in the 2006 Lebanon War and Operation Cast Lead.

 Column of Israeli M113s approaching Gaza, during Operation Protective Edge in 2014.

 In 2014, during the first wave of the IDF's ground incursion into Gaza in Operation Protective Edge, a Hamas RPG-29 destroyed a fully loaded M113 in Gaza during the Battle of Shuja'iyya, killing all seven Golani Brigade soldiers inside the vehicle.
 As a result, the IDF faced calls from the Israeli public to build more Namer APCs over the next decade and to gradually reduce the number of M113s used in its future combat operations.
 A group of 30 Israeli reserve soldiers subsequently notified their commanders that they would refuse to enter the Gaza Strip in M113s.

 M113s were fielded in Palestine and Lebanon during the Gaza war.
 On 15 June 2024, eight soldiers were killed, possibly due to a detonation of the explosives carried on the exterior of their M113.
 On 24 June 2024, Al-Qassam Brigades published footage of its forces attacking an M113 using a Chinese HJ-8 ATGM, hitting the vehicle, caused an external fire on the carry-on CARPET demining system.